kikyps/CrackME/README.md

 We employ the most effective methods to maintain the performance of the application.
 This framework ensures that the application remains fast and preserves the speed of app launch.

-> We don't use Shell/ClassLoader because we find it less efficient and it slows down the application startup.
+> We don't use Shell/ClassLoader because we find it less efficient and it slows down the application launch.
 Decrypting and loading the dex files take up considerable time, which contributes to the delay.
 Another drawback is that shells can be easily repackaged.

 In doing so, we opt for another approach to safeguard your Java source code, protecting it from the exposure of application business logic and the authenticity of its code.